-- 4. Applications to the ZBA for yard variances shall not require the posting of a sign.
-In lieu thereof, the applicant shall notify by a certificate of mailing those property owners whose lots abut the subject property.
-Appeals to the ZBA in accordance with Section XV.A.1. also shall not require the posting of a sign. - 5.
-Amendments to the zoning map initiated by the Commission shall not require posting of a sign.
+- 5. Exceptions.
+Posting of the property is not required for the following: - a.
+Applications to the ZBA for yard variances. - b.
+Appeals to the ZBA in accordance with Section XV.A.1. - c.
+Amendments to the zoning map initiated by the Planning and Zoning Commission.